 Numerous experiments and research conducted over the years hint that a combination of solid-state MEMS inertial navigation system with GPS or Odometer / Encoder aiding effectively solves all of the above-mentioned problems.
 A MEMS inertial navigation system with a magnetometer, odometer input, and integrated GPS is affordable and provides a precise and accurate output.
 Since it is a hybrid system, it can function properly in the circumstances where the GPS signal is a week.

-In summary, if compared with all other navigation options, MEMS inertial navigation systems with integrated GPS have the following advantages:
+In summary, if compared with all other navigation options, MEMS INS-GPS System have the following advantages:

 - Higher data output rates: MEMS inertial navigation systems have higher output rates when compared to pure odometer or GPS the only solution.
 Sensor sampling time should be at least twice (in practice 4 to 5 times) response time of actuators for effective control which MEMS INS can deliver.

 - Lower power consumption: MEMS sensors since they are essentially micro-electronic devices consume a lot less current than laser or optics based sensors.
 Typically MEMS IMU/INSs consume 2-5W power whereas FOG INSs consume 10-30W.